ddd047/ReadMe_Generator/README.md

 # Automated GitHub README Generator 🤖📝

 An automated CI/CD pipeline that uses the official Google GenAI SDK and Gemini API (`gemini-2.5-flash`) to dynamically document your project.
-Whenever you push Python (`.py`) or Jupyter Notebook (`.ipynb`) files to GitHub, the pipeline automatically updates or appends file documentation to your `README.md` in real-time.
+Whenever you push any files to GitHub, the pipeline automatically updates or appends file documentation to your `README.md` in real-time.

 ---

 ## 🚀 How it Works
-1. **GitHub Action Trigger**: The workflow monitors the repository and triggers automatically on a `push` containing `.py` or `.ipynb` file changes.
+1. **GitHub Action Trigger**: The workflow monitors the repository and triggers automatically on **any** push event.
-2. **Code Extraction**: The script reads the updated code.
-For Jupyter Notebooks, it parses the file using standard JSON tools and strips out complex cell and notebook metadata, extracting only code and markdown.
+2. **Safe Code Extraction**: The script reads the updated files.
+   - For Jupyter Notebooks (`.ipynb`), it extracts code and markdown cells while removing cell metadata.
+   - For other files, it verifies file size constraints (skips files > 1MB) and binary structures (safely identifying non-text files) to prevent sending malformed data to Gemini.
 3. **Gemini API Analysis**: The file content is analyzed by the Gemini model alongside the existing `README.md`.
 4. **Style-Preserving Commit**: The bot appends a contextually relevant section explaining the new files at the bottom, matching the existing document's tone, styling, and formatting, and commits it back to the branch.